Hylaeothemis apicalis

-Hylaeothemis apicalis or the Blue Hawklet is a species of dragonfly in the family Libellulidae, endemic to India.
+Hylaeothemis apicalis, the blue hawklet, is a species of dragonfly in the family Libellulidae, endemic to India.

 Fraser described Hylaeothemis indica in 1946 from specimens from the Western Ghats of India.
 Previously this species has been treated as H. fruhstorferi; a species probably actually confined to Sri Lanka.
 Fraser had also described a subspecies Hyaleothemis fruhstorferi apicalis in 1924.
 Therefore, H. fruhstorferi apicalis and H. indica are synonymous and as the taxon H. f. apicalis precedes the taxon H. indica, the correct name is Hylaeothemis apicalis.